 One of the Japanese pilots who participated in the bombing of Pearl Harbor was asked what he remembered from that day.
 One of his clearest memories revolved around the bravery of a young Marine.
-As he was laying down machine gun fire on an airfield he saw people scattering for cover.
-That is except for one lone Marine who stood his ground in the open firing a small pistol back at the aircraft.
-The Japanese pilot couldn’t believe what he was seeing.
+As the Japanese pilot was laying down machine-gun fire on an airfield, he saw people scattering for cover, that is except for a lone Marine who stood his ground in the open, firing a small pistol back at the aircraft.
+The pilot couldn’t believe what he was seeing.
 Where did that Marine learn how to be brave?

-A warrior who faces death on the battlefield and still marches forward; an athlete or musician who is able to perform in front of millions of people; a guy who is able to cross a room to start a conversation with a woman he finds attractive.
-Where do they find the bravery to do these things?
+A warrior who faces death on the battlefield and still marches forward, an athlete or musician who is able to perform in front of millions of people, a single guy who’s able to cross a room to start a conversation with a single woman he finds attractive—where do they find the bravery to do these things?
 What is that certain quality we want to instill in our children that will make them brave when others cower?
-We will attempt to break that down in these 7 ways to teach your children how to be brave.
+We will break that down into these 7 ways to teach your children how to be brave.

 It is nearly impossible to complete a brave act without a reason for doing so.
 Our various cultures and rich heritage provide the foundation for what we believe.
 “Son, you are a Thompson and we have a long history of standing on the side of justice.”
 When we invoke family pride in that manner, we are invoking the heritage of our people and our nation.
 Teaching children their history and where they come from gives them the base they require to display courage.

-When we think of heroes, we think of soldiers, firefighters or policemen and women.
-They all can certainly provide many examples of courage and valor.
-Go even further by giving them brave quotes from people.
-Such as this quote from John Wayne that states, “Courage is being scared to death and saddling up anyway.”
+When we think of heroes, we think of soldiers, firefighters, or police officers.
+They certainly all can provide many examples of courage and valor.
+Point that out to your kids.
+Go even further by giving them brave quotes from people, like this quote from John Wayne: “Courage is being scared to death and saddling up anyway.”
 Perhaps you have a whiteboard or chalkboard in your home.
-A weekly quote such as this for all to read is a great way to get developing your mind thinking in the right direction.
+Displaying a weekly quote about courage is a great way to get kids’ minds thinking in the right direction.

 Young children are very accepting of almost anyone.
-Eventually, however, as is human nature, cliques will form and social groups will stick in the same patterns.
-Those that are “different” often wind up left out.
-Brave kids, the type of people that become adults that we desperately need in society, will step outside of the boundaries of peer pressures.
-They will reach out to that child who is sitting alone in the lunch room.
-Encourage them to befriend the child on the outside looking in.
+Eventually, however, as is human nature, cliques will form and social groups will stick to the same patterns.
+People who are “different” often wind up left out.
+Brave kids, who become the types of adults we desperately need, will rise above peer pressure.
+They will reach out to that child who is sitting alone in the lunchroom.
+Encourage them to befriend the child who’s on the outside looking in.

-Build and nourish confidence within your children.
+Build and nourish confidence in your children.
 Help them know their core identity is not in their performance, what others say about them, or the sum of their possessions.
 I believe their identity should be found in the fact that they were crafted with love by the hands of the Creator.
-When they know that they are free from burdens and walk in confidence.
+When they know that, they are able to walk in confidence.
 That confidence will feed their courage to be themselves and take relational risks.